thednainus/pangeaZA/README.md

 This repository contains the research compendium organized as an R package for Nascimento _et al_.
 2020.
 Here you can find all scripts used in our paper.

-For the data used in all analyses please contact XXX.
+Please contact [PANGEA](https://www.pangea-hiv.org/) to get permission to use the data (genomic sequences, metadata and phylogenetic trees)

-For details about PANGEA please check their [website](https://www.pangea-hiv.org/).
+For details of analyses carried out on our manuscript, check the [wiki](https://github.com/thednainus/pangeaZA/wiki).

 ## Authors